 Forest management is a complex process.
 This analysis resulted in ~11,000 acres no longer being inundated under the Alternative 2 scenario as an average over the course of the 43year POR.
 This may mean that since these acres may no longer flood, then more vegetation in the shrub and subcanopy will develop.
 This increased complexity to the forest structure may make the habitat less suitable for bats.
 It is also important to mention that local hydrology from precipitation is a factor mostly unaccounted for in most historical Yazoo Backwater analyses, but the current Wetlands Appendix for this EIS provides significant information and details on the role of local precipitation in maintaining vast acreages of forested wetlands of the YBA.

-Two additional factors may limit the impact of this change on bats.
+additional factors may limit the impact of this change on bats.
 First, not all of the impacted acreage occurs in habitat that is being used by bats.
 Secondly, this impact of ~11,000 acres is within the 317,000 acres of forested habitat within the YBW project area.
 This accounts for a potential impact of < 4% of the total forested area.
 As bat density of the two target species is likely low in the YBA, the true impact of the proposed change in hydrology is limited.
 Results of the analysis on changes in inundation at culverts/bridges showed that Alternative 2 had nine fewer culverts/bridges that would be inundated under this scenario.
 This may likely mean that these nine culverts have increased suitability for bats, thereby serving to increase bat roosting habitat.
 This is especially important as the sites are used during the winter hibernation period.
-Although backwater flooding events that would have initiated pumping activity over the POR have been rare during months of hibernation, pumping would have been initiated 1 Mar 2019 and 30 Jan 2020 at the start of extensive flooding events.
-If extensive flooding were to occur in the winter season, bats in hibernation would not be able to arouse and move quickly enough, likely resulting in direct mortality events at flooded culverts or bridges.
-While tri-colored bats are known to heavily use culverts/bridges, northern long-eared bats also use these sites and thus both bat species might benefit from Alternative 2.
+Although backwater flooding events that would have initiated pumping activity over the POR have been rare during months of hibernation, pumping would have been initiated 1 Mar 2019 and 30 Jan 2020 at the start of extensive flooding events If extensive flooding were to occur in the winter season, bats in hibernation would not be able to arouse and move quickly enough, likely resulting in direct mortality events at flooded culverts or bridges.
+While tri- colored bats are known to heavily use culverts/bridges, northern long-eared bats also use these sites and thus both bat species might benefit from Alternative 2.

 Overall, the small differences in distance to water and inundated forest along with a decrease in flooding at bridges and culverts, between the base and preferred alternative likely illustrates the lack of significant negative impact of Alternative 2 on bat populations.
+Similarly, because pumping durations would be equal to or less than Alternative 2 under the Alternative 3 scenario (up to 10 fewer days of pumping), there would be no significant negative impact to bat habitat under Alternative 3.